MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_make_call_complete.md

 #### NDIS_STATUS_SUCCESS

-The client's attempt to set up a virtual connection succeded.
+The client's attempt to set up a virtual connection succeeded.
 Consequently, the client can
        proceed to make transfers on the active VC using the
        <i>NdisVcHandle</i> returned by
        <a href="/windows-hardware/drivers/ddi/ndis/nf-ndis-ndiscocreatevc">NdisCoCreateVc</a>, which the client has